 So, if you have no reason to expect you’ll survive past 74, perhaps taking CPP at 60 would be a good idea.
 But if you survive beyond 82 years old, it’s usually in your best interest to delay CPP until age 70, thereby increasing all your CPP payments by 42%.
 (Of course, situations vary with respect to taxes, claw-backs, and other sources of income, however, so this should be confirmed on an individual basis.)

 But here’s an important point: it’s not really about how long you expect you might live, but rather to what age you are making your financial plan, i.e. How long do you want to ensure your money will last?
 For example, you might not expect to live past 75, but you might not sleep well at night unless your financial plan is secure until the age of 85.
-If that’s the case, delaying CPP can still make a lot of sense because your CPP payments could be 78% (36% + 42%) higher by taking CPP at 70 vs. 60.
+If that’s the case, delaying CPP can still make a lot of sense because your CPP payments would be 120% higher by taking CPP at 70 vs. 60.